 - In Santa's Slay, Santa says "yes, Virginia, there is a Santa Claus" to a woman surprised by him breaking into the house.

 - Interestingly enough, Santa Claus Conquers the Martians averts this from the start — Santa's existence is a known fact, and the movie even opens with a reporter visiting the workshop and interviewing him.
 This isn't a good thing, because Aliens Steal Cable...

 - Likewise, The Nightmare Before Christmas also averts this by having Santa's existence be an known fact, even cancelling Christmas when Santa can't be found.

-- The classic children's book The Polar Express (recently made into The Film of the Book).
+- The classic children's book The Polar Express (made into The Film of the Book).

-- Parodied on the back of O Ye Jigs And Juleps
+- Parodied on the back of O Ye Jigs & Juleps!

 - Subverted in Superfudge, where Peter has never believed in Santa (he caught his parents stacking presents under the tree when he was three) and only humors Fudge under orders from their parents.
 Fudge goes into ecstasies over his new bike on Christmas morning, thanking Santa "wherever he is", but confides to Peter that he's never believed, either.